sawalha-deep/NetSpectre-Detection-AI-System/README.md

 Payloads are further decomposed into tokens to capture syntactic and semantic patterns:

-🔤 Token count
+- 🔤 Token count.
-📏 Longest token length
+- 📏 Longest token length.
-📊 Average token length
+- 📊 Average token length.
-🔍 Detection of suspicious keywords (e.g., OR, UNION, SELECT, DROP)
+- 🔍 Detection of suspicious keywords (e.g., OR, UNION, SELECT, DROP).

 This layer enables the CNN model to understand contextual relationships within malicious inputs.